 You should avoid shampooing your hair for four hours after using minoxidil.
 This means it’s often best to wash your hair and scalp before applying the treatment.

 Apply the minoxidil solution to the affected areas of your scalp.
 If necessary, you can spread the minoxidil solution over the target area using your fingers.
 If you use your fingers, make sure you wash them immediately after applying the solution to your scalp.

 Allow the minoxidil to dry naturally (do not use a hairdryer to dry the liquid solution).
 It’s best to avoid wearing hats or other garments that cover your scalp in the two to four hours after using minoxidil.

 Is your hair starting to thin?
 Female hair loss is more common than people think, with upwards of 40% of women aged 40 and up reporting some degree of hair loss.

 While minoxidil can treat many cases of hair loss, it’s not the only option available.
 From habits and diet to vitamins and minerals, a range of factors all play a role in the health, thickness and appearance of your hair.

 Want to learn more about treating female hair loss?
+Does biotin regrow hair?
+What is saw palmetto?
+All valid questions.
+Read our guide about the other two treatments for female hair loss, both of which can be safely used with minoxidil for optimal results.
 Our guides to saw palmetto shampoo and biotin cover two other treatments for female hair loss, both of can be safely used with minoxidil for optimal results.